How to Monitor Airflow with Zabbix

 }

-• Failure → 1
+• failed → 1

-• Success/Running → 0
+• success/running → 0

 2-4.
-Trigger Prototype
+Create Trigger Prototype

-• Name: DAG {#DAG_ID} is not healthy
+• Name: DAG {#DAG_ID} is not in a normal state

-• Expression: last(/Airflow - example Product/dagruns.status[{#DAG_ID}])=1
+last(/Airflow - example Product/dagruns.status[{#DAG_ID}])=1

-• Recovery expression: last(/Airflow - example Product/dagruns.status[{#DAG_ID}])=0
+last(/Airflow - example Product/dagruns.status[{#DAG_ID}])=0

-• Severity: Warning (adjust as needed)
+• Severity: Average (adjust as needed)

 2-5.
-Airflow Health Checks
+Create Airflow Health State Items

 (1) Scheduler Health

-• Name: Airflow Scheduler Health
+• Name: Airflow Scheduler health check

 • Key: airflow.health